sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/8-SQL-Joins/2-Inner-Left-Right-and-Outer-joins.md

 - `FULL OUTER JOIN` - keep sensible rows as well as all unmatched columns from A and B (fill holes with NULL).
 A union B in Venn diagram. *This is not available in MySQL*

 ## More operations
-- `CROSS JOIN` - cartesian product
+- `CROSS JOIN` - cartesian product.
+Comma separated tables also mean `CROSS JOIN`
 - Self join - not a keyword, but you just use the same table as join inputs.

 ## JOIN multiple tables